skibatech/skibatech.github.io/blog/md/coding-tools-tips-lessons-learned.md

 | Copilot Business | $19 per granted seat per month | 300 per user per month | Yes at $0.04/request |
 | Copilot Enterprise | $39 per granted seat per month | 1000 per user per month | Yes at $0.04/request |

-- **Auto model (10% discount):** Let Copilot choose the model automatically to save about 10% on requests
+- **Auto model (10% discount):** Let Copilot pick models to save ~10% on requests.
-- **Step up the model when stuck:** If the default is not working, temporarily select a more powerful model, but expect more request churn and cost
+- **Step up only when stuck:** Switch to a higher model briefly if the default spins; expect more request churn.

-### What I've Learned in 30 Days

-- **You don't need to learn syntax first:** Focus on the problem, learn the language as you go
-- **Copilot makes decisions too:** Don't dictate the tech stack - see what it recommends
+## Real Examples from the Last 30 Days

+- **Intune → Azure SQL → Power BI pipeline:** Prompted Copilot to scaffold an Azure Function to pull Intune devices, a Logic App to schedule/rerun failed batches, and parameterized inserts into Azure SQL.
+Power BI now reads that table for daily dashboards.
+- **Planner Pro overlay:** Built from scratch with Copilot into a Planner-native overlay (no separate SQL store) that adds richer list views, dashboards/graphs, themes, and a weekly compass while saving directly to Microsoft Planner tasks.
+- **Site/blog workflow:** Markdown-first edits; Copilot generated the matching HTML page and I linked it on `blog.html`.
+One-line git command shipped it.
+- **Troubleshooting:** Pasted stack traces from the Function runtime; Copilot suggested retry policies and connection pooling tweaks that removed transient failures.

+## Key Lessons (condensed)

+- You can learn syntax after shipping; start with the problem.
+- Copilot makes stack decisions—test and override when needed.
-- **Working code is the first milestone:** Optimization and understanding come after
+- Working code first, security and polish second.
-- **Human oversight is non-negotiable:** Copilot will confidently go down wrong paths; you own validation and security
+- Human oversight is non-negotiable; you own validation and cost control.
-- **Ask "why" after "how":** Build it, then understand it
-- **Security is a second pass:** Get it working, then make it secure
-- **Iteration beats perfection:** Build, test, adjust, repeat
-- **Experience helps, but isn't required:** Dev experience speeds up debugging, but it is not mandatory anymore.
-You can say, "build me an army," like Sauron to Saruman in Lord of the Rings, and a working solution can appear fast.
-The tradeoff is you must validate and harden it, especially security, because you may not spot subtle risks without experience.

-## Use Cases

-- **This website:** Built and maintained the entire site with Copilot
-- **Blog posts:** Drafted and iterated articles (like this one) end-to-end
-- **Azure Functions and Logic Apps:** Built serverless automations to pull Microsoft Intune data on a schedule
-- **Azure SQL:** Ingested Intune data into Azure SQL for downstream use
-- **Power BI:** Consumed the Azure SQL Intune data in Power BI dashboards
-- **Troubleshooting:** Frequent debugging assistance across stacks
-- **Planner Pro overlay:** Created a Planner Pro tool as an overlay for Microsoft Planner
+- Iteration beats perfection; keep commits small and versioned.

 ## Conclusion